 The router securely administers both cryptographic keys and other critical security parameters such as passwords.
-The tamper evidence seals provide physical protection for all keys.
+The tamper evidence seals provide physical protection for all keys stored within the module.
 All keys are also protected by the password-protection on the Crypto Officer role login, and can be zeroized by the Crypto Officer.
-Keys are exchanged manually and entered electronically via manual key exchange or Internet Key Exchange (IKE).
+Keys are exchanged manually and entered electronically via manual key exchange methods or Internet Key Exchange (IKE) as described below.

-The modules contain a cryptographic accelerator card (VAM), which provides DES (56-bit) (only for legacy systems), and 3DES (168-bit) IPSec encryption, MD5 and SHA-1 hashing, and has hardware support for DH and RSA key generation.
+The modules contain a cryptographic accelerator card (the VAM2), which provides AES, DES (56-bit) (only for legacy systems), and 3DES (168-bit) IPSec encryption, MD5 and SHA-1 hashing, HMAC-SHA-1, RSA (sign and verify), and has hardware support for Diffie-Hellman (DH) and RSA key generation.